England Ireland Find Havens

 Image: Henry Burrows via CC BY-SA 2.0

-The ‘Area of Concern’ covers the main channel from the Cowes Gurnard and Prince Consort north cardinal buoys, to the Horn starboard buoy within the entrance to Southampton Water, as best be seen on a chart.
+As can be seen on a chart, the 'Area of Concern' covers the main channel from the Cowes Gurnard and Prince Consort north cardinal buoys to the Hook starboard buoy within the Southampton Water entrance.

-In this body of water, large vessels, of over 150 metres length overall, when entering the ‘Area of Concern’, have a ‘Moving Prohibited Zone’ of 1,000 metres ahead and 100 metres to either side.
-A craft under 20 metres (66ft) ‘Length Overall’ is prohibited from entering this ‘Moving Prohibited Zone’.
-Vessels of over 150 metres are, typically, escorted by a patrol launch showing a blue flashing light.
-The absence of the launch does not invalidate the ‘Moving Prohibited Zone’.
+In this body of water, large vessels of over 150 metres in length overall, when entering the 'Area of Concern', have a 'Moving Prohibited Zone' of 1,000 metres ahead and 100 metres to either side.
+A craft under 20 metres (66ft) 'Length Overall' is prohibited from entering this 'Moving Prohibited Zone'.
+Vessels of over 150 metres are typically escorted by a patrol launch showing a blue flashing light.
+The absence of the launch does not invalidate the 'Moving Prohibited Zone'.

-It is essential to obey ‘Area of Concern’ distancing rules.
-Craft in breach or these rules will not only be subject to hefty fines but are also putting the safety of the vessel and all aboard in jeopardy.
-If there is any doubt or concern the Harbour Patrol Launch, call sign [Southampton Patrol], maintains a listening watch on VHF Channel 12.
-The crew are more than happy to offer advice and information on the harbour and approaches.
+It is essential to obey 'Area of Concern' distancing rules.
+Craft in breach of these rules will not only be subject to hefty fines but also jeopardise the safety of the vessel and all aboard.
+If there is any doubt or concern about the Harbour Patrol Launch, the call sign [Southampton Patrol] maintains a listening watch on [VHF} Ch.
+12. The crew are more than happy to offer advice and information on the harbour and approaches.

 Bramble Bank Cricket match